-The Accreditation Agency Curacao (AAC) is a regional and international Accrediting Agency of Higher Education officially recognized by the Ministry of Education, Science, Culture, and Sports of the Government of Curacao.
-AAC is a member of The International Network for Quality Assurance Agencies in Higher Education (INQAAHE), an affiliate of the European Association for Quality Assurance in Higher Education (ENQA) and the US.
+The Accreditation Agency Curacao (AAC) is a regional and international Accrediting Agency of Higher Education officially recognized by the Ministry of Education, Science, Culture and Sports of the Government of Curacao.
+AAC is a member of The International Network for Quality Assurance Agencies in Higher Education (INQAAHE), affiliate of European Association for Quality Assurance in Higher Education (ENQA) and the US.
 CHEA CIQG.

 2. The Member is financially responsible and can meet its obligations to learners.
 A Member’s financial resources should afford all enrolled learners a reasonable prospect of completing their studies.

 3. The Member adopts widely accepted norms of good business and employment practice including (but not limited to):

 3.1.
 Having a clear, fair and effective procedure for dealing with complaints.

 3.2.
 Having a fair and effective policy on refunds, which is made clear to the learner prior to enrolment.

 3.3 Not discriminating, directly or indirectly, on grounds of gender, sexual orientation, race, colour, nationality, ethnic origin, or religious or political belief.